janalf69/ai_coding_02/README.md

 ## Functions

 ### fibonacci(n)
-- **Description**: Calculates the nth Fibonacci number using an iterative approach.
+- **Description**: Calculates the nth Fibonacci number using matrix exponentiation for improved efficiency.
 - **Parameters**:
   - `n` (int): A non-negative integer representing the position in the Fibonacci sequence.
 - **Returns**:
   - int: The nth Fibonacci number.

 ### factorial(n)
-- **Description**: Calculates the factorial of a given number n.
+- **Description**: Calculates the factorial of a given number n using memoization to improve efficiency.
 - **Parameters**:
   - `n` (int): A non-negative integer whose factorial is to be calculated.
 - **Returns**: